amytimed/EdenUnityBuilder/README.md

 The game uses the Unity engine, so I recommend starting the project with Unity 2020.1.1f1.
 This should work on newer versions.

 ## License
-This project is licensed under the GNU General Public License v3 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3 - see the [LICENSE](LICENSE) file for details